zifwang/Programming-System-Design/Lab/lab10/README.md

 No. Since the Map is not in the order.s

 Question 3.1 Why don't we need to save the LargeWordPred object in a variable (second call above)?
 Because the testLarge is a class to implement interface to threshold word in length.
 We do not want to access or modify any data in the Predicate class.
-The only thing we want is the return true or false.
+And we only want to use the predicate once.

 Question 3.2 Using your results from your code and experiments above, answer the following questions: What are the longest non-hyphenated words occurring in each of melville.txt and poe.txt, how long are they, and how many times did each of them occur in the original file? melville.txt: length 20. cause-indigestion-the 1